Ginevra King: Early life and education

 Born in Chicago, on November 30, 1898, King was the eldest daughter of socialite Ginevra Fuller (1877–1964) and Chicago stockbroker Charles Garfield King (1874–1945).
 She had two younger sisters, Marjorie and Barbara.
 Like her mother and her grandmother, her name derived from Ginevra de' Benci, a 15th-century Florentine aristocratic woman whom Leonardo da Vinci painted in an eponymous work.

-Raised in luxury at her family's sprawling estate in the township of Lake Forest, Ginevra enjoyed a carefree life of riding polo ponies and playing tennis as well as engaging in private-school intrigues and country-club flirtations.
+Raised in luxury at her family's sprawling estate in Lake Forest, Ginevra enjoyed a carefree life of riding polo ponies and playing tennis as well as engaging in private-school intrigues and country-club flirtations.
 Both sides of Ginevra's family were extravagantly wealthy and exclusively socialized with the other wealthy families in Chicago such as the Mitchells, Armours, Cudahys, Swifts, McCormicks, Palmers, and Chatfield-Taylors.
 The privileged children of these prominent Chicago families played together, attended the same private schools, and endogamously married within this small social circle.

 Due to her family's immense wealth, the Chicago press chronicled Ginevra's mundane social activities, and newspaper columnists fêted the young Ginevra as one of the city's most desirable debutantes.
 As the center of attention in this environment, King developed "a clear sense of her family's wealth and position and, from an early age, a highly developed understanding of how social status worked".
 She socialized within an elite circle of other wealthy Chicago debutantes—self-proclaimed as the "Big Four" (Note: Contrary to several articles, "The Big Four" young women invented the name for themselves, and the Chicago press never used the name.)—which included her friends Edith Cummings, Courtney Letts, and Margaret Carry:

 The [Big Four] girls went to dances and house parties together, and they were seen as a foursome on the golf links and tennis courts at Onwentsia.
 If other girls were jealous, Ginevra and her three friends did not care.
 The Big Four was complete; it would admit no further members.

 "She's got an indiscreet voice," I remarked."It's full of—" I hesitated.

 "Her voice is full of money," he said suddenly.

 That was it.
 I'd never understood before.
 It was full of money—that was the inexhaustible charm that rose and fell in it, the jingle of it, the cymbals' song of it....
 High in the white palace the king's daughter, the golden girl....